chamith05/MyRepo/README.txt

-This is a test file on github and local. we can edit this. this is 3rd line added by chamith. we are tring to merge code using git.
+This is a test file on github and local. edited locally we can edit this. this is 3rd line added by chamith. we are tring to merge code using git.